-C+=A marginally above-average performance.
+- C+ = A marginally above-average performance.
 The structure and organization of the approach, analysis, or argument is often ineffective, unclear or unpersuasive.
 The central theme is either absent or unclear.
 Supporting references are based solely on secondary sources.
-Performance is not to the "B-" grade level above.

-C = Average performance.
+Performance is not to the "B-" grade level above. - C = Average performance.
 An average level of performance that indicates an acceptable comprehension of the basic concepts and theories being studied.
 The argument, approach, or analysis is sometimes incoherent with significant organizational and structural problems.
 Communication is an acceptable level for a university student.
-Supporting references are limited and based solely on secondary sources.

-C- = Below-average performance.
+Supporting references are limited and based solely on secondary sources. - C- = Below-average performance.
 A below-average performance based on deficient studying of the course material and secondary research sources.
 Significant grammar, style, and punctuation errors to the degree that communication is unclear.
-There is no identifiable approach, argument, or analysis.

-D+ = Poor performance.
+There is no identifiable approach, argument, or analysis. - D+ = Poor performance.
 A poor level of performance with very little evidence of organization and structure.
 Serious grammar, punctuation, and style errors.
-Very little evidence of an argument, analysis, or approach.

-D = Very poor performance.
+Very little evidence of an argument, analysis, or approach. - D = Very poor performance.
 A very poor level of performance.
 There is virtually no evidence of a thoughtful expression of analysis, argument, or approach.
-Incoherent and unclear communication, structure, and organization.

-$\mathbf{F} = \mathbf{Failing performance.}$ Work is not acceptable and/or timely.
+Incoherent and unclear communication, structure, and organization. - F = Failing performance.
+Work is not acceptable and/or timely.
 Academic credit is not earned.
 Performance borders on plagiarism.

-Session Course Outline August 27 Introduction to course and syllabus review. • Review of Institutional, MBA Program & Course Student Learning Outcomes. • Individual Homework (Due at the start of class on 9/3): Read Chapter 1 September 3 Class Session Topic: Discussion of Chapter 1 • Individual Homework (Due at the start of class on 9/10): Read Chapter 3. • Individual Homework #1: Upload to Canvas by 9/17.
-September 10 Class Session Topic: Discussion of Chapter 3. • Individual Homework (Due at the start of class on 9/17): Read Chapter 4. • Individual Homework #2: Upload to Canvas by 9/24. • Individual Homework #5: Upload to Canvas by 12/10.
-September 17 Class Session Topic: Discussion of Chapter 4.